 Colloquium: Dimitris Giannakis

-On Friday, October 22 at 2:00 PICS will host a colloquium featuring Dimitris Giannakis, Associate Professor of Mathematics at New York University Courant Institute of Mathematical Sciences.
+On Friday, October 22 at 2:00 PICS will host a colloquium featuring Dimitris Giannakis, Jack Byrne Professor in Mathematics at Dartmouth University.

 Title: Kinetic theory for superparameterization of sea ice dynamics